SteliosLL/DOOGEE-S59PRO-GSI-ROM-FLASHER/README.md

 **NOTE: DO NOT USE A GSI WHOSE .img FILES ARE LARGER THAN 2.9GB OTHERWISE THE FLASHING PROCESS WILL FAIL.**

 ### How to flash:
-- Flash the Stock rom using SP flash tool.
+- Flash the Stock ROM using SP flash tool.
 - Download this repo and extract it.
 Go into the extracted folder and find the "images" folder.
 Inside it you will find a file "product.7z".
 Extract it.
 - Download the GSI of your choice and extract it.
 You will get the .img system image.
 Rename it to system.img.
 - Now while you are still in the "images" folder of the repo, copy there the system.img you renamed earlier.